 In other words, the stakes are even higher in a large passenger aircraft, yet operation of these mammoth airplanes seems to be able to be done more safely (statistically speaking) when more training, vetting, and support are given to the Pilot(s).

-Most accidents in small aircraft are due to pilot error.
+Most accidents when flying small aircraft are due to pilot error.
 Not weather, or mechanical but rather human error (like 71% of all accidents).
 And although our instincts are to associate 100% of plane crashes with driving the aircraft straight into a mountain or into the ocean, this is hardly the case.
-In fact, three quarters of all aircraft accidents result in little or no injury(~AOPA).
+In fact, three-quarters of all aircraft accidents result in little or no injury(~AOPA).

 Like cars, the majority of accidents are minor ones, in relation to the health of the airplane’s occupants (although one could argue the financial damage is always major to the Pilot/Owner).
 More often than not, it’s a hard landing or taxiing the wing into a power box or hangar door that make up many of the “accidents” that generally get lumped into the idea of “fatal airplane crash”.

 Is flying safe?
 It can be.
 It can also be EXTREMELY risky.
 But don’t kid yourself, it’s all about the pilots who fly the aircraft, and not as much about the act of flying.

 The primary problem with this answer (from a passengers perspective) is that you really have no context to know if your pilot is competent.
 The primary problem with this answer for pilots is that we all think we are good pilots!